php-fig/fig-standards/proposed/http-client/http-client-meta.md

 ### Default behavior

-The intention of this PSR is ensure library developers that all HTTP clients have the same **default behavior**.
-That means that all HTTP clients MUST follow Liskov substitution principle when no configuration is provided.
+The intention of this PSR is ensure library developers that all HTTP clients have the same behavior.
+That means that all HTTP clients MUST follow Liskov substitution principle.
 The PSR does not try to restrict nor define configuration for HTTP clients.
-An implementing library is free to be configured by the application author to follow redirects, to throw exceptions or any other possible setting.

 An alternative approach would be to pass configuration to the client.
 That approach would have a few drawbacks: